RackPing/api_client_samples/README.md

 ## Getting Started

-Click on an above folder for your preferred programming language.
+* Click on an above folder for your preferred programming language to view the source code.
+* Click on the green Github "Code" button, then "Download zip" to download the complete source code for all languages.

 ## Documentation